 Ross took a 12 year break from making music while he served in the U.S. Navy.
 After he got out of the service he joined the Society for Creative Anachronism (SCA) in 1991 where he took up the bardic arts and learned to play the dumbek for the local belly dancers.
 This love for drumming eventually led to his being asked to help form a drum troupe called Mystic Fire which he played with for 7 years.
 Ross still drums for belly dancers when his schedule permits it.

 Since getting back into singing Ross has sung with the Suffolk Commonwealth Chorus, Norfolk's Commodore Chorus, the Rocky Mount NC Big Chorus (mic testers for the 2007 Barbershop Harmony Society’s international chorus contest in Denver, CO) and now Soundworks.
 In addition to singing with choruses, Ross has been an active quartet guy as well, singing with Chord on Blue, Eclectic, Way Too Feisty, Class Act and his current quartet, The School Board.
 Ross is a founding member of the Atlantic Harmony Brigade and is also an active member of the North Carolina Harmony Brigade.

 Ross has had the pleasure of being included in four recordings so far, one for the SCA that is no longer available called “Fair Lady Atlantia”, "Shatter" that was released by Mystic Fire, and both of Soundworks CDs, "Come On Along" and "Li'l Red Riding Hood and More".

-Ross serves Soundworks as the Webmaster for this site, the Vice President for Music and the Treasurer.
+Ross serves Soundworks as the Webmaster for this site, the Treasurer, and the Vice President for Music and Performance.